OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-LED.md

 echo 75 > /sys/class/leds/onion\:amber\:system/delay_on
 echo 75 > /sys/class/leds/onion\:amber\:system/delay_off
 ```
+// overall: include notes of where it would be useful to have gifs

 For an LED that stays on for longer than it's off, enter these two commands: